API & developers

 Query parameters may be logged by proxies and browsers.
 For production integrations in hostile networks, prefer sending the account key in headers instead of the query string.

-Inbox token — short-lived JWT returned by open.
+Inbox token — short-lived JWT returned by open (or POST /api/account/inboxes / …/inboxes/<id>/open for private create/refresh).
 Use it for messages, heartbeat, stream.
 Pass ?token=… or Authorization: Bearer ….

 Access tiers